 ‘Reproductive Health’ Law Delayed in Philippines

-MANILA, Philippines — Pro-family forces in the Philippines won a temporary victory when the nation’s Supreme Court issued a stay “status quo ante” on the much-contested reproductive-health law that was due to go into effect at the end of this month.
+MANILA, Philippines — Pro-family forces in the Philippines won a temporary victory when the nation’s Supreme Court issued a stay "status quo ante" on the much-contested reproductive-health law that was due to go into effect at the end of March.

 Passed by the Philippines Legislature and signed by President Benigno Aquino shortly before Christmas last year, the law provides government funds for widespread dissemination of contraceptives, which are classified as normal health care, including those that may cause early abortions.
 The law also mandates sex education in public grade schools and targets poor people for family-planning education.